foxnewsnetwork/furytile/README.markdown

-For simple serialization and cross-platform communication, each class also ships with and xxxdata package which contains all the members of a class with the idea being that it would be easy to serialize data of any given class to be shipped off through some pipeline somewhere else
+For simple serialization and cross-platform communication, each class also ships with and xxxdata package which contains all the members of a class with the idea being that it would be easy to serialize data of any given class to be shipped off through some pipeline somewhere else\

+Notes on Cross-platforming
+=
+Because Furytile is built with the original intention of running html5 and so heavily utilizes the canvas and other such tools, cross-platforming it to compile and work somewhere else (even with haxe) will be  tricky.
+But it can be done.
+As of right now, the only files that must be adapted to other platform are as follows:

+1. buildingblocks package
+2. game.Interaction.hx
+3. gamespec.InteractionSpec.hx

+That's quite a lot, but it can't be helped since canvas is different from the other beasts -_-